The Fyodorov-Bouchaud formula and Liouville conformal field theory: Introduction and main result

 and we can write again

 with $Y_{\gamma}$, $X_2$ independent and $X_2 \sim \mathcal{B}(1 + \frac{4}{\gamma^2}, \frac{4}{\gamma^2} )$. \end{conjecture} In fact we expect that using similar techniques it will be possible to obtain many more exact formulas on GMC measures.
-One could study more general cases on the unit circle (such as Conjecture \ref{conj} or the conjectures of \cite{Ostro2}) or GMC on different geometries such as the unit interval $[0,1]$\footnote{Work in progress with Tunan Zhu.} or the two-dimensional measure on the unit disk $\mathbb{D}$.
+A analogue result has very recently been obtained for the total mass of the GMC measure on the unit interval $[0,1]$ with arbitrary insertions in $0$ and $1$, see \cite{RZhu}.
+One could also study more general cases on the unit circle, such as Conjecture \ref{conj} which is a special case of the more general conjectures of \cite{Ostro2}.
 Therefore our methods combined with the proof of the DOZZ formula \cite{DOZZ1, DOZZ2} open up brand new perspectives for studying the integrability of GMC measures.
+Lastly we point out that very recently an alternative proof to the Fyodorov-Bouchaud formula was obtained in \cite{ChNaj} by showing an equality between GMC on the unit circle and the limit of the circular beta ensemble.
+This alternative approach relies on the theory of orthogonal polynomials and is also able to describe the Fourier coefficients of the GMC measure on the circle.